Nathamuni: Other contributions

-Anecdotes
+Legend

 The court dancer

 Nammalvar's songs are sung to this day at Srirangam and other places of where Vishnu is worshipped.
 Nathamuni is said to have set them into music after his discovery of these verses.
 During that period, a dancing girl sang songs in the same celestial tune (in which Nathamuni set the prabandhams into music) at the court of the Chola king in Gangaikondacholapuram.
 The tune was rare and could not be appreciated by the common folk and hence the king slighted the dancer.
 The dancer travelled to the Veeranarayanapuram Vishnu temple and sang before God in the same celestial tune.
 This was appreciated by Nathamuni who understood the nuances of the tune.
 On hearing that Nathamuni himself had appreciated the dancer's singing, the king visited the temple and enquired why Nathamuni had appreciated that unfamiliar tune.
 To display his expertise, Nathamuni ordered several cymbals to be sounded and determined the weight of the cymbals from the pitch of the sound that they produced.
 This impressed the king and he accepted the superiority of the celestial tune.

 There is an inconsistency in this anecdote.
 During the time of Nathamuni (late 9th century), Uraiyur was the capital of the Chola kings, and Gangaikonda Cholapuram had not been founded yet.
 However, it is possible that the site of the city was used as an alternative capital or had a palace that was frequented by the kings.

 Uyyakondar and his disciple Pundarikaksha

 One of Nathamuni's most illustrious disciples was Pundarikaksha, who hasn't left any literary work behind him.
 It is believed that Nathamuni had a vision where he foresaw the birth of his grandson Yamunacharya and deputed Pundarikaksha to be his spiritual guru (who in turn deputed his disciple Ramamisra to guide Yamunacharya).

 It is said that Nathamuni once asked Pundarikaksha to escort his wife Aravindappavai to the residence of her father Vangi-purathachi.
-On reaching the house of Vangi-purathachi he was served stale food, as he was from an inferior caste among the Brahmins (Choliah).
-Yet, he did not resent the apparent slight and indignity, but rather accepted it cheerfully.
+On reaching the house of Vangi-purathachi he was served stale food and made to wait outside, as he was from a subgroup of Brahmins (Choliah) who at the time faced discrimination from other Tamil Brahmins.
+Yet, he did not resent the apparent slight and indignity, but rather accepted it cheerfully as Vaishnava prasadam.
 When Nathamuni heard of this incident, he reckoned that it was a mark of high spiritual advancement and called him by the name of Uyyakondar - saviour of the new dispensation.